 Make an offer

 You’ve found your dream home, made an offer and it’s been accepted.
 So what happens next?
-This guide takes you through the final stages of buying a property in England, Wales and Northern Ireland, from appointing a solicitor to exchanging contracts and arranging buildings insurance.
+This guide takes you through the final stages of buying a property in England, Wales, and Northern Ireland, from appointing a solicitor to exchanging contracts and arranging building insurance.

 Your mortgage lender will also appoint a solicitor or conveyancer to act on their behalf.